Pneumococcal polyvalent vaccine (Injection)

 How to Use This Medicine:

-- A nurse or other trained health professional will give you this vaccine.
-This vaccine is given as a shot into one of the muscles or under the skin, usually in the thigh or upper arm.
+- A nurse or other health provider will give you this medicine.
+This vaccine is given as a shot into a muscle or under the skin, usually in the thigh or upper arm.

 Drugs and Foods to Avoid: